betanight/infinity_game/README.md

 ## 📁 Folder Structure

-backend/
+- `backend/`
-├── Contains abbreviation mappings and visible stat functions used to calculate accuracy, damage, and other formulas.
+  Contains abbreviation mappings and visible stat functions used to calculate accuracy, damage, and other formulas.

-character/
+- `character/`
-├── Backup scripts for creating, deleting, and displaying characters.
-└── No longer part of the main workflow but kept for reference.
+  Backup scripts for creating, deleting, and displaying characters.
+No longer part of the main workflow but kept for reference.

-firebase/
+- `firebase/`
-├── push_template.js / pull_template.js – tools to log or update the static skill template.
+  Includes `push_template.js` and `pull_template.js` — tools to log or update the static skill template.
-└── firebaseKey.json – authentication credentials for Firebase access.

-frontend/
+  Also includes `firebaseKey.json` for Firebase authentication credentials.

+- `frontend/`
-├── index.html / app.js – main dashboard interface and logic for skill selection and character display.
+  Contains `index.html` and `app.js`, which power the main dashboard interface and logic for character creation and display.

-images/
+- `images/`
-└── Screenshots used in README documentation and interface previews.
+  Screenshots used for README documentation and interface previews.

-system_database/skills/
+- `system_database/skills/`
-└── Original Python-based skill tables for each stat.
+  Original Python-based skill tables for each stat.
 These will eventually be migrated to JavaScript to unify the stack.